Student Schedules, Registration, and Academic Regulations

 Student-Athletes: Missed Work

-The college has a strong commitment to its NCAA-affiliated athletics program.
+The college has a strong commitment to its NCAA-affiliated athletics program, IHSA-affiliated equestrian teams and ECAC esports teams.
 While academics must take precedence over athletics, we recognize the importance of athletics in the education of Wilson students.
 Generally, an absence for scheduled athletic events shall be considered an *excused absence, permitting the student to make up the work.
 However, for appropriate academic reasons, a faculty member may refuse to grant an excused absence.
 As mandated by the NCAA, the college must have a Faculty Athletics Representative whose duties are listed in this section under number 4.

-1. Responsibilities of the Athletics Director (or designee):
+1. Responsibilities of the Athletics Director and Director of esports (esport athletes only):

 • Make athletic schedules and rosters available.